 Also today we need the readiness to hold on to the revealed truth and also - if God should let it happen in this way - to give our life for it.
 In the case of St. John the Baptist it was martyrdom for the observance of God's commandments, we could also say: for the holiness of marriage!

-What an important testimony, especially in this day and age when attacks on marriage come from all sides!
+What an important testimony, especially in these days when attacks on marriage come from all sides!

 Thank you, John!